proof88/PR00FPS/README.md

 ### Weapons

-There are 3 weapons in the game: **pistol, machine gun, bazooka**.
+There are 3 weapons in the game: **pistol, machine gun, bazooka**.<br/>
 Every weapon has its own ammo.
 You can have a maximum of 99 ammo for each weapon.
 You have every weapon by default but you have only 8 bullets in your pistol.
 Pistol and machine gun doesn't need reloading but the bazooka can hold only 5 rockets at a time so you have to reload that sometimes.
 It's recommended to turn on optical drive interactivity in settings for more game experience . :)

 ### Pick-up-able items

 Items on the map can be picked up by the player.
 Robots and snails don't pick up items.
-Items float in their place and rotate slowly.
+Items float in their place and rotate slowly.<br/>
 The **red cross** increments health by 25.
 The **yellowish shield** increments shield by 50. **Pistol magazine** holds 8 bullets, **machine gun magazine** holds 30 bullets.
 The **big rotating boxes** contain rockets, 5 rockets in each box.
 The **blue T character** item gives you the ability to teleport from the current location to another randomly selected location on the map by pressing E - useful when you have to flee from a nasty situation.
 You can use teleport once after picking it up.
 The **4x item** gives you quad damage so every hit will hurt the enemy 4 times.
-Quad damage lasts only for a short period of time (if I remember correctly, 30 seconds) or until we die.
+Quad damage lasts only for a short period of time (if I remember correctly, 30 seconds) or until we die.<br/>
 Every item gets respawned after a short period of time at the same place after picking it up.

 ## Code Structure